laurentperrinet/laurentperrinet.github.io/content/talk/2019-05-23-neurofrance/index.md

   effectively represent an internal belief, and use this representation in their sensory-motor control system and for explicit judgments.
 This work offers an innovative approach to more generically test human cognitive abilities in uncertain and dynamic environments.
-authors:
+featured: false
+categories:
+- Behavioural Neuroscience
+- Education
+- NeuroAI & Machine Learning
+tags:
+- bayesian-modelling
+- eye-movements
-- Laurent U Perrinet
+- motion-perception
-date: 2019-05-23 01:30:00
+publication: '*Probabilities and Optimal Inference to Understand the Brain, INT, Marseille (France)*'
 event: Colloque international de la Société Française des Neurosciences 2019
-featured: false
+location: Marseille (France)
 links:
 - name: Slides
   url: https://invibe.github.io/2019-05-23_Neurofrance